AhmedBilyameen/Backend_Assignment-4/README.md

 9. Determine if a worker is Full-time or Part-time.
 10. Return the larger of two numbers.

+✅ Note
+This project is done based on topics we've covered so far in class.
+Some keywords like return were intentionally not used where not yet taught.

 ## 📁 File Structure

+- `index.html` - contais html text.
 - `index.js` – contains all the solutions and test cases.
 - `README.md` – project overview and description.